ptcodes/ptcodes.github.io/_pages/about.md

 In this [blog](/) I share my experience in software development, devops, startups and other things of my interest.

-I'm a co-founder and CTO of [Cooper Pet Care](https://cooperpetcare.com) - a pet healthcare company based in the Netherlands.

 You can find me on Twitter at [https://twitter.com/ptcodes](https://twitter.com/ptcodes).
 Feel free to reach out.

-I’m currently located in Amsterdam, the Netherlands.
+I’m based in Amsterdam, the Netherlands.